kiln-reviews 6 min read

 The electrical picture

 At 48 amps, the e23T exceeds the 40-amp continuous-load ceiling of a 50-amp circuit (50 x 0.8 = 40).
 It requires a dedicated 60-amp circuit.
-Wire: 4 AWG copper for a 60-amp run.
+Wire: 6 gauge copper, per L&L’s own configuration table.

 Confirm with a licensed electrician before installation.
 For full details on circuit sizing and voltage drop over longer runs, see our kiln electrical requirements guide.